Sukhmeetsingh306/store_app/README.md

 7. To connect the node and flutter we have to add the http with 'dart pub add http'

+# Cloudinary
+We are using the cloudinary library for saving and accessing the images from the cloud.

 <!-- MARK: Error information -->
 # Error in TextField